GREEN BURIAL COUNCIL

 A dialogue between them eventually led to their joint involvement in a project they believed could be a model for a new kind of burial ground with the potential to demonstrate how interment could facilitate ecological restoration and landscape-level conservation.
 It was going to be the first cemetery in the world that would involve a conservation organization as steward.
 Although the project did not manifest as envisioned, what evolved was a keen understanding that green burial would not gain traction unless there was a credible entity that provided third-party oversight and encouraged the sharing of open source information.

 In the spring of 2005, the Sehees sold their high desert retreat and used the proceeds to found the Green Burial Council, a nonprofit business organization, to provide certification for qualifying providers.
-Ten years later in 2015, Green Burial Council International, a nonprofit educational organization was formed to expand on efforts to provide reliable information for providers and the public.
+Ten years later in 2015, Green Burial Council International, a nonprofit educational organization, was formed to expand on efforts to provide reliable information for providers and the public.

 "In the spring of 2005, I founded the Green Burial Council to establish standards within the growing green burial movement.
 To do so, I brought together a host of experts from the fields of sustainable landscape design, restoration ecology, conservation management, law and consumer affairs.
 Together we developed the the first set of environmental standards for green cemeteries and the funeral professionals and product manufacturers that support them.